rnboo/web-app-template/README.md

 * **Modern stack:** Utilizes popular and well-maintained libraries and frameworks.
 * **TypeScript:** Enjoys strong typing and code safety.
 * **Testing:** Integrates testing libraries for unit and integration tests.
-* **Flexibility:** Easily customize the project to your specific needs.

 ## Features

 * Preconfigured development environment with hot reloading.
 * Built-in routing and API integration.
 * Production-ready build scripts.
-* Linting and formatting configurations.

 ## Getting Started